I’ve read several articles lately from parents and others that ask people to not send kids to school when they have colds.

 I also know I cannot compare my hardships to yours, nor yours to mine.
 It’s easier said than done.
 Perspective has a funny way of showing up and slamming us with its realities.

-I believe my children need to attend school and activities, even if they have a cold.
-I don’t want to teach them that it’s okay to stay home if they feel a little stuffy because that’s not how our society works.
+I believe my children need to attend school and activities, even if they have colds.
+I don’t want to teach them it’s OK to stay home if they feel a little stuffy because that’s not how our society works.
 My bosses would not have been impressed if I stayed home every time I thought a cold was coming, or even when I could prove I was sneezing and coughing.
 Then there are those with allergies.
 How do you tell the difference?
 Winter, yes, unless it’s animal dander, there shouldn’t be a lot of allergies in the air and the excuse isn’t a good one.
 But the rest of the year?